apostrophecms/apostrophe-documentation/howtos/snippets/overriding-methods.md

+---
-# Advanced Techniques: Overriding Methods in Your Subclass
+title: "Advanced Techniques: Overriding Methods in Your Subclass"
+---

 TODO: a more complete list of common use cases for overriding methods.
 What do we do in p'unk projects?